 ‘That’s his battle,’ says Byrne.
 ‘He represents the dichotomy between who we are and what we’d like to be.
 He may not see himself as a leader but he has to make a stand.’
 Or as one party grandee, played by Charles Dance, tells him: ‘You give off stability, Tom – and people are craving that.’

 Updated November 4:

-At BBC Radio 4: Front Row, listen to award-winning political commentator Andrew Rawnsley discuss the first episode of Secret State (this link takes you to the 6-minute audio clip at the BBC Radio 4 website).
+At BBC Radio 4: Front Row, award-winning political commentator Andrew Rawnsley discusses the first episode of Secret State.
 Mr. Rawnsley is a big fan of the original dramatized version of A Very British Coup (1988), but he acknowledges that times have changed and the issues facing government are very different 25 years later.